mshankr/SG-React/README.md

 Src2 - 9 are different apps.
 To preview the apps, change the "src#" name to "src" and run ```npm start```

-**Disclaimer:** Keys are not committed so you need to generate your own keys for apps that need API keys
+**Disclaimer:** Keys are not committed so some apps may not work.
+You need to generate your own keys.
 ## src2

 App able to toggle between 2 languages